Mekong Legal Advocacy Institute

 Mekong youth leaders and junior lawyers have limited opportunities to study or undertake legal advocacy study or practice, so it is important to create opportunities to share the experiences of practitioners in the region who have successfully managed to do this kind of work in an effective way.
 Recognizing an increasing need for understanding legal advocacy, supporting access to justice and regional collaboration, EarthRights International (ERI) launched the Mekong Legal Advocacy Institute (MLAI) in 2009.

 ERI established MLAI to provide a forum for youth leaders and junior Mekong lawyers to share experiences, learn and develop new legal and advocacy strategies, and take effective coordinated action on environmental and social issues focused on strengthening decision-making around development projects.
-Central to this mission are periodic experience sharing sessions that bring in expert lawyers from the region to share skills and offer guidance in key areas of emerging law in the Mekong, such as environmental impact assessment (EIA), land rights, corporate accountability frameworks for outbound regional investors.
+Central to this mission are periodic experience sharing sessions that bring in expert lawyers from the region to share skills and offer guidance in key areas of emerging law in the Mekong, such as environmental impact assessment (EIA), land rights, and corporate accountability frameworks for outbound regional investors.

 MLAI is currently seeking junior lawyers and legal advocates, youth leaders and NGO workers from all six Mekong countries – Cambodia, China, Lao PDR, Myanmar (Burma), Thailand and Vietnam.